bernibra/nonlinear-stan/README.md

 ### Run extract samples

 To visualize the results and produce the figures presented in the manuscript, one needs to first extract the samples.
-To do so, we will use functions from the R packages `dplyr`, `gridExtra`, `scales`, `rethinking`, `hexbin` and `posterior`:
+To do so, we will use functions from the R packages `dplyr`, `gridExtra`, `scales`, `rethinking`, `hexbin` and `posterior` (see Session Information section at the end of the page):

 ```r
 library(dplyr)